maniospas/Blombly/docs/setup.md

      ~~~~~~~~~~~~~~~~~~~^
 ```

-Let us see what a logical error looks like by next printing a variable that does not exist.
+Look at a logical error looks like by printing a variable that does not exist.
-This creates error during runtime that points to the stack trace of both compiled code and the original source.
+This creates an error during runtime that points to the stack trace of compiled code and the original source.
-You will see full traces even when certain computations are internally delegated to threads.
+You will see full traces, regardless of which computations are internally delegated to threads.
-For more complicated errors, the virtual machine shows the full stack trace leading to the failure.
-This is retrieved even when code segments run in threads.
 Runtime errors can be caught to create self-healing code, but this is a more advanced concept that we talk about [later](success-fail.md).